thepetk/oblit/README.md

 Oblivious Transfer (OT) is a cryptographic primitive that ensures secure communication and data-exchange between two parties.
 A sender is able to transfer one of many pieces of information to a receiver, without knowing which piece was received, while ensuring the receiver learns nothing about the other pieces.
 This project showcases an Oblivious Transfer protocol approach called `oblit`.

+`oblit` uses a hybrid scheme for encryption.
+First, it utilizes RSA for the choice of the message (exchange of public keys and the choice of public key).
+Then, it uses AES-GCM to encrypt the messages sent from sender to the receiver.

 ## Installation

 The project has a straightforward [Makefile](./Makefile) which aims to make its usage and installation easier.
 That said, all you have to do is: